-Alliance Trust Savings - Individual Savings Account (ISA) is a low-cost, tax-efficient savings vehicle.
-Since 6 April 2016 the ISA subscription limit has been £15,240 increasing to £20,000 from 6 April 2017.
+Alliance Trust Savings - Individual Savings Account (ISA) is a tax-efficient savings vehicle.
+Since 6 April 2017 the ISA subscription limit has been £20,000.
 The monthly administration charge for an Alliance Trust Savings ISA is £10.

 Alliance Trust Savings - Investment Dealing Account (IDA) offers a means of investing in Dunedin Enterprise outside a tax efficient wrapper.
 The monthly administration charge for an Alliance Trust Savings IDA is £10.